AI Data Operations · Pricing Intelligence 2026

 Domain Experience Relevant to Your Dataset

 Medical, automotive, retail, and NLP annotation each require different expertise.
-Generic annotation teams frequently underperform on domain-specific tasks even when general accuracy is high.
+Generic annotation teams frequently underperform on domain-specific tasks — even when general accuracy metrics are high.
+Verify with task-type samples before committing to a project.

 5